mghpcc-projects/user_level_slurm_reservations/README.md

 operations on nodes reserved and freed using the above commands.
 A program goal is to have these components execute automatically without user or administrator intervention.

+## Supported Targets

+ULSR is supported on CentOS 7 on x86_64 systems, using Python 2.7.
+It may work on Red Hat Enterprise Linux but has not been tested in that distribution environment.

 ## Usage